petergullberg/brewbutton/README.md

 My idea is to have a small brew button that can brew my morning coffe the way I want it.

 **Update: 2020-05-10:**
 I also added similar functionality using Web Bluetooth.
 If you managed to get your Auth-key, you can most probably use this straight away, if we you have Chrome & W10 or MAC, see below.
+You should be able to test it right away. https://rawgit.com/petergullberg/brewbutton/master/brewbutton.html

 I have contributed a little to the reverse engineered of the protocol, see below.
 Part of this insights was based on: https://gist.github.com/farminf/94f681eaca2760212f457ac59da99f23